nf-core/website/markdown/events/2022/bytesize-bactopia.md

 [19:52](https://www.youtube.com/watch?v=egjgcmeJ0wQ&t=1192)
 (question) Okay thanks!
 My final question is, I saw you integrated this with illumina reads and I believe nanopore reads.
 What happened to pacbio?
-(answer) Honestly I just haven't been exposed to pacbio data much so far in my analyses and my studies.
-I think if I start using pacbio, then pacbio data will come in, otherwise I think I would need support from the community to add that type.
-Just because I don't have the opportunity to use it on a daily basis like I do illumina and nanopore.
+(answer) Honestly I just haven't been exposed to PacBio data much so far in my analyses and my studies.
+I think if I start using PacBio, then PacBio data will come in, otherwise I think I would need support from the community to add that type.
+Just because I don't have the opportunity to use it on a daily basis like I do Illumina and Nanopore.
 We need someone else to help out there.
 (from audience) cool, thanks!
 Great job! thank you!
 (host) thank you very much, are there any other questions?